Skip to Content

 Cruise Ships vs Ocean Liners – Measurable Differences You Need to Know

-‘Ocean liner’ and ‘cruise ship’ are often used interchangeably but they are different things.
+The terms “Ocean liner” and “Cruise Ship” are often used interchangeably, but actually they are different things.

-Although the two share a number of similarities there are also some fundamental and measurable differences.
+Although the two share a number of similarities there are also some fundamental differences.

 What Is The Difference Between a Cruise Ship and an Ocean Liner?

-There are many differences in the design of ocean liners and cruise ships due to their different purpose.
+There are many differences in the design of Ocean Liners and Cruise Ships, due to their different intended purpose.

 Cruise ShipOcean Liner